 1. How will your baby get sodium if you completely avoid salt?

-The baby’s sodium needs are met by breast milk for the first 6 months.
+The baby’s sodium needs are met by breast milk for the first six months.
 Apart from this, most foods naturally contain sodium.
-So the baby’s salt intake should be less than 1 gram per day for the first 1 year.
+So the baby’s salt intake should be less than 1 gram per day for the first year.

-2. How to add flavour to infant’s food without adding salt?
+2. How can you add flavour to the infant’s food without adding salt?

 3. What are the substitutes of sugar for baby food?

 There are plenty of naturally sweet substances that can be used as sugar substitutes.
-They include any fruit puree, date syrup, and honey.
-However, date syrup and honey should not be given to infants below 8 months of age.
+These include any fruit puree, date syrup, and honey.
+However, date syrup and honey should not be given to infants below 1year of age.

-4. Will my baby eat bland food without salt and what if he does not like it?
+4. Will my baby eat bland food without salt?
+What if he does not like it?

-Adults cannot eat bland food without salt as they are used to it.
+Adults cannot eat bland food without salt as they are used to eating food rich in a variety of flavours.
 A baby has never tasted salt and will therefore not feel that the food is bland.
 In case the baby does not seem to like the food, you can try to enhance the taste using flavour enhancing spices like cumin, cinnamon or asafoetida, herbs like mint or coriander, and garlic or onion.

-5. When to start salt and sugar in baby’s food?
+5. When do I start adding salt and sugar in baby’s food?

-You need not give a baby salt until 1 year of age.
-If you do want to introduce salt, limit it to less than 1 gram per day for babies older than 6 months.
-However, it is better to avoid salt for babies under 1 year of age.
-Giving sugar to infants less than 1 year of age is not recommended.
+You need not give a baby salt until one year of age.
+If you do want to introduce salt, limit it to less than 1 gram per day for babies older than six months.
+However, it is better to avoid salt for babies under one year of age.
+Giving sugar to infants less than one year of age is not recommended.
 Baby foods do not require added sugars.
 You can use natural sugar substitutes like fruit puree, date syrup or honey.
 Even fruit juices given to babies must be diluted to reduce the sugar content.

 Salt and sugar can do more harm than good for babies.
-Hence, it is better to avoid them at least until the baby turns 1 year old.
+Hence, it is better to avoid them at least until the baby turns one year old.
 Processed foods should also not be given to babies as they contain high amounts of salt.
 Many commercial baby foods may also contain added sugars.
-Check the ingredients carefully to determine the salt and sugar content if you have to use commercial baby food in situations like travelling.
+Check the ingredients carefully to determine the salt and sugar content if you use commercial baby food.
 Keep your baby healthy by giving homemade food without added salt or sugar.